17 Aug Preview Online track educational week in Barcelona

 It is a city where you can walk around very easily and the 10 journey metro/bus ticket is really useful and good value at 11€.
 Remember that Barcelona is like any big city and has a problem with pickpockets.
 They are not usually violent, but you do need to be vigilant.
 There are bars and restaurants in the most touristic areas where you will not get a good deal, but it is very easy to find lively atmospheric places.
 Remember that everything starts late in Spain!

-This article present a preview of the EuroMBA Online residential week on Transformative Leadership for Future Challenges at EADA, Barcelona.
-Our EuroMBA Online track has a blended format, both face-to-face as online and is part of the executive modular part-time MaastrichtMBA programme.
+This article present a preview of the educational week of our Online track on Transformative Leadership for Future Challenges at EADA, Barcelona.
+Our Online track has a blended format, both face-to-face as online and is part of the executive modular part-time MaastrichtMBA programme.
 The programme has a Triple Crown accreditation and is aimed for professionals with at least 5 years of working experience.